 You may send condolences to the family at www.andersonfuneralservices.com.
 In lieu of flowers, donations to a rescue center of the donor’s choice can be made in Jim’s name.
 Envelopes are available at the Anderson-Marry Funeral Home, Tecumseh.

 Thank you to the very special musicians who were generous and considerate enough to share their time and talents with him upon his departure, and to the many friends and acquaintances who enriched his life.
-He was truly loved.To send flowers to the family of James "Jimmy" Fox, please visit Tribute Store
+He was truly loved.To plant a tree in memory of James "Jimmy" Fox, please visit Tribute Store